rfustino/DotNet-Algorand-SDK-Xamarin/README.md

 KMD REST API SDK

-SAMPLE XAMARIN APP
+SAMPLE XAMARIN app:

-NET 2.0 STANDARD LIBRARY - Xamarin (which has code samples for consuming the REST API SDK and non REST API functions such as GenerateAccount
+1) NET 2.0 STANDARD LIBRARY - Xamarin (which has code samples for consuming the REST API SDK and non REST API functions such as GenerateAccount

-ANDROID - Xamarin
+2) ANDROID - Xamarin

-iOS - Xamarin
+3) iOS - Xamarin

 These aree the functions the need to be written (JavaScript version can be found at: https://github.com/algorand/js-algorand-sdk )